STEP 1 PREPARE

 When using CUTEK® Restore, all adjacent surfaces and vegetation must be adequately protected.
 It is also important to be aware of the potential for wind drift into areas with cars or pedestrian traffic when rinsing.
 Water flush all equipment, vegetation, paths, concrete, asphalt and other adjacent surfaces before and after contact.

 CUTEK® Restore is a powerful timber restoring agent and can be used diluted or undiluted.
-Dilution and coverage can vary depending on the smoothness and density of your timber as well as the severity of staining and/or weathering.
+Coverage can vary depending on the smoothness and density of your timber as well as the severity of staining and/or weathering.
 Always test to determine if your chosen dilution is effective in the restoration of your specific timber.

 Wet your timber prior to applying CUTEK® Restore.
 Apply CUTEK® Restore liberally to wetted timber with a brush, roller, lambswool applicator or broom.